Logo

 ImageProductPrice

-If you’ve read many of my other gun reviews, you probably have picked up on the fact that I’m a huge Smith and Wesson fan.
-My first gun ever was a Smith and Wesson SD9VE, and while I don’t have it anymore, I have plenty of others to make up for it.
+If you’ve read many of my other gun reviews, you probably know that I’m a huge Smith and Wesson fan.
+My first gun was a Smith and Wesson SD9VE, and while I don’t have it anymore, I have “a few” others to make up for it.

 M&P9 M2.0 Compact Review